alankowandy/web-application-development-put-course/README.md

 # Web-application-development

-Welcome to the Web Application Development course!
+Respository created for the Web Application Development course on the 5th semester on computer science's major.

 Tasks Overview: